ikmildil/logging-monitoring/prometheus-grafana/README.md

 Finally, the user can add Prometheus as a data source in Grafana, allowing them to visualize and analyze the metrics collected by the Prometheus monitoring system set up on the second EC2 instance.

+Let's Create a repository.

 ```
 $ sudo vi /etc/yum.repos.d/grafana.repo
 ```

+Enter the following, save and exit.

 ```
 [grafana]